 The economy of Zambia is closely linked with that of Rhodesia in several highly important respect.

-The economy of Zambia is closely linked with that of Rhodesia in several highly important respect.
+Background: The economy of Zambia is closely linked with that of Rhodesia in several highly important respect.
 These links date from the time when the two countries were members of the same Federation, or even earlier.

 This fact poses special problems for Zambia of Rhodesia makes a unilateral declaration of independence, and Zambia, as a result, wishes, or is urged, to join in economic sanctions against Rhodesia.
 For Rhodesia could reply with measure that would severely hit the Zambian economy; though the Rhodesian government has assured Zambia that it will not take the initiative in any moves against Zambia, but would act only under provocation.